 When you compare property management fees, make sure you understand what services are included in each fee quoted.
 Otherwise, you may not be comparing apples with apples.

-“Some companies will offer an all-inclusive fee,” explains Hannah.
+“Some companies will offer an all-inclusive fee,” explains Grace.
 “That means that they’re bundling the cost, often including a letting fee into the monthly charge, instead of charging for it separately as it arises.”

 Which structure is better?